Constitution of the New York State Young Democrats

-Any organization desiring to become affiliated with the New York State Young Democrats shall submit to the President and Secretary of the New York State Young Democrats a copy of its constitution and a list of current members in an electronic format, together with a $65 charter fee and a letter of approval from the County Chair.
-Those organizations unable to present the letter from their County Chair must follow the procedures established in Article II, Section 3.
+Any organization desiring to become affiliated with the New York State Young Democrats shall submit to the President and Secretary of the New York State Young Democrats a copy of its constitution and/or bylaws, a copy of its Code of Ethics/Conduct (if not already incorporated into the constitution and/or bylaws) and a list of current officers and members in an electronic format, together with a $65 charter fee and a letter of approval from the County Chair or Chairs.
+Those organizations unable to present the letter from their County Chair or Chairs must follow the procedures established in Article II, Section 3.

 Section 4.
 Honorary Membership.